 Speed:

 Results: Table V shows the median of event processing time.
 In the normal compilation mode (N), Boost Statechart, MSM, MSMLite, EUML are quite slow.
-Only Sinelabore and QM are performantly comparable with our approach.
+Only the performance of Sinelabore and QM is comparable with our approach.
 The table also shows that the optimization of GCC is significant.
 MSM and MSMLite run faster than Sinelabore and QM.
 Fig. 4 compares the performance of these approaches to that of our approach.
 Our approach processes faster around 40 milliseconds than the fastest approach within the scope of the experiment.
-It is seen that, even without GCC optimizations, code generated by our approach significantly runs faster than that of EUML and QM with the optimizations.
+Even without GCC optimizations, code generated by our approach runs significantly faster than that of EUML and QM with the optimizations.
 When compiled with the optimizations, our approach improves the event processing speed.
 Even, in case of composite, our approach does not produce any slowness compared to the simple example.

 Binary size and runtime memory consumption: